noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 # Update [Feb 2025]

-While we haven't implemented this, yet, we're using some of the learnings to debug hard-to-reproduce bugs in the short-term.
+While we haven't implemented a better debugging system, yet, we're using some of the learnings from above to debug hard-to-reproduce bugs in the short-term.

+We do that by creating and distributing special 'debug builds' that produce and store verbose logs.

 ## 1. Create a 'verbose-debug-logging' build of the app

-### a) Set the DDLogLevel
+### 1.1) Set the DDLogLevel

 -> to DDLogLevelAll / .all (for both Swift and objc)

-### b) Maybe add (Debug) to the Version String so you can more easily differentate the debug version.
+### 1.2) Maybe add (Debug) to the Version String so you can more easily differentate the debug version.

 E.g. `3.0.4 Beta 1 (Debug)`

-### c) Add this dict to Info.plist under the `OSLogPreferences` key.
+### 1.3) Add this dict to Info.plist under the `OSLogPreferences` key.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">